 A series of seminars and/or dissection of human specimens with demonstrations of surgical and clinical approaches and surgical techniques presented by the residents and/or attendings.
 Dr. Couey.

 An extensive course in the principles and practice of physical diagnosis and laboratory diagnosis.
 Consists of short lectures, discussion seminars, and clinical patient evaluation including lectures, discussions, and in-patient rounds.
 Dr. Worcester

 - SDM OS 866, 868, 869 Orthodontics-Orthognathic Surgery Conference

 Combined conference between orthodontic and OMFS departments designed to familiarize residents with the problems associated with the diagnosis and treatment of dentofacial deformities.
 Stresses orthodontic principles and surgical techniques, and team evaluation.
 Drs.
 Chigurupati, Henry and Will

 - SDM OS 873 General Surgery

 The second year of the program consists of didactic teachings and clinical rotations on the general surgery service of Boston Medical Center Surgical Residency Program.
 Examples of rotations include: Emergency Room, Critical Care Unit, Neurosurgery, Cardiothoracic Surgery, Surgical Oncology, Plastic Surgery, ENT, and Orthopedic Surgery.
 There is also a rotation in the Anesthesiology service of Boston Medical Center.
-Dr. Doherty and faculty
+Dr. Hess and faculty

 - SDM OS 876 Advanced Cardiac Life Support